nl-design-system/utrecht/README.md

 4. `cd utrecht`
 5. `git checkout main` to switch to the main branch, if you previously worked in this repository.
 6. `git pull` to get to the latest version of the main branch
-7. `npm install` to download and install all the dependencies
+7. `pnpm install` to download and install all the dependencies

 ### Run Docusaurus on your computer

 1. Open Terminal
 2. Ensure your current directory is `utrecht`
-3. Run `npm install` to ensure the latest and greatest of all dependencies
+3. Run `pnpm install` to ensure the latest and greatest of all dependencies
-4. Run `npm run docs`
+4. Run `pnpm run docs`
-5. The local version of docusaurus will be running on `localhost:3000/utrecht`
+5. The local version of docusaurus will be running on [`localhost:3000/utrecht`](http://localhost:3000/utrecht)
 6. Press `Control+C` in your terminal to stop Docusaurus

 Read the `packages/docusaurus/README.md` for docusaurus details